ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 ### What's happened?

+#### If it's on-chain funds that have gone missing

 ZEUS uses Neutrino block filters to fetch on-chain information in private manner.
 Sometimes your wallet can get out of sync with the default Neutrino peers.

+#### If it's lightning funds that have gone missing

+It is possible that your lightning channel has been closed.
+You will receive the funds on-chain once the channel has been closed.

 ### What should I do?

+#### If it's on-chain funds that have gone missing

 First, you should try doing a rescan by going to `Settings` -> `Embedded node` -> `Rescan` and restarting the app.
 Please leave the app running in the foreground for up to 15 minutes to complete the process.
 During the rescan process you will not be able to full use the app - for example, you will not be able to generate invoices.
 You can follow the rescan process by following the LND logs at `Settings` -> `Embedded node` -> `LND Logs`.